Samna: From Samna to IBM

 Microsoft's Word (DOS); Wordperfect and Wordstar were the leaders.

 With the shift to Windows, the two market leaders were Ami Pro and MS Word for Windows, although Wordperfect still retained its lead in the then-declining DOS market.

 Samna, which had been purchased by Lotus Software, was subsequently acquired by IBM, which was also marketing DisplayWrite.
 Meanwhile "Ami Pro (for Windows) achieved a far greater market share than its previous DOS incarnations."

-Although the third generation, IBM Lotus Word Pro is still in use,

-Microsoft Word for Windows, which followed and "learned from the highly successful Macintosh version of Word" is now the predominant word processing program.